 - The outline of a running shoe’s insole should be wide and foot-shaped.
 The toebox should have ample space for toes to splay and move without hitting the top or sides.
-The outlines of the midsole and outsole should not extend far beyond the outline of the upper.
-Such designs make it easy to injure yourself while striking the ground.
+The outlines of the midsole and outsole should not extend far beyond the outline of the upper; shoes like this make it easy to injure yourself while striking the ground.
 The upper should lace up such that, even without the laces tied extremely tightly, your heel stays firmly in place while you run.
 Foot movement in the shoe while running causes blisters, and tying laces too tightly can damage your feet.

 - All else equal, the lighter the shoe, the better.
 Less weight to carry around means less work you have to do.

 - The surface in a shoe that your feet actually stand on should be mostly flat.
-Many current running shoes present interior surfaces that conform to the foot’s arch or add other kinds of shaping.
+Many current running shoes present surfaces that conform to the foot’s arch or add other kinds of shaping.
 These are marketed as support or stability shoes.
-Shoes with this kind of interior surface may be nice for relaxation and recovery, but they make the foot work less during activity, which leads to weakness and pathology over time.
-Similarly, shoes that present a surface like the base of a rocking chair should be avoided because they encourage heel striking.
-On the other hand, running shoes with insoles, midsoles, and outsoles that present a roughly flat surface are more natural and keep your feet healthy.
-These kinds of shoes are also called neutral or unsupportive shoes.
-If you have a medical condition that does require special support, get neutral running shoes and use a custom-made insole.
+Shoes with this kind of interior surface are nice for relaxation and recovery, but they make the foot work less during activity, which leads to weakness and pathology over time.
+Shoes that present a surface like the base of a rocking chair should also be avoided because they encourage heel striking.
+On the other hand, running shoes with insoles, midsoles, and outsoles that present a mostly flat surface are more natural and keep your feet healthy.
+These kinds of shoes are also called neutral shoes.
+If you have a medical condition that does require special support, you can get neutral running shoes and use a custom-made insole.

 - A running shoe’s padding is usually measured in terms of its stack height, which is sum of the heights of its outsole, midsole, and insole.
 Shoes with stack heights above 30mm should be avoided because they mask the negative effects of bad form.
 Otherwise, the amount of padding a shoe should have depends on what you are using it for.
 Minimal running shoes have no or very little padding.
 They force you to run well because, with no cushion, bad form quickly manifests as pain.
 However, they come with a significant adjustment period, they are less efficient than padded shoes because they have less bounce, and they put more wear on your body.
 I recommend minimal shoes for practicing good form, for runs on soft terrain like grass, and for shorter road runs.
 For longer road runs, shoes with a moderate amount of padding are better.